The EER Course of Study

 Each EER student is required to take Thesis A and Thesis B to provide 6 credit hours of thesis.
 Thesis A must be taken before Thesis B and is normally taken in the third full semester in the EER program.

 Before approval is given by the Graduate Advisor to take Thesis A, the student must have identified his/her thesis supervisor and readers and have reported this to the Graduate Advisor and the Graduate Coordinator at a specified date before the end of the second semester of the program.
-Potential thesis supervisors include members of the EER Graduate Studies Committee listed under EER faculty.
+Potential thesis supervisors include members of the EER Graduate Studies Committee.
 Other appropriate members of the university research community may serve as readers or co-supervisors of EER thesis research with an EER GSC member.
 An outside (non-UT) reader is feasible, but must be approved by the program and meet guidelines.
+All students are required to make a public presentation of their thesis research prior to their graduation.

-- Prepare research / thesis proposal and identify supervisor and at least two (2) readers for a total committee of three (3) members before the end of the first week of April of the second semester.
+Prepare research / thesis proposal and identify supervisor and two (2) readers for a total committee of three (3) members before the end of the first week of April of the second semester.
 Must be approved by Graduate Adviser.

 Summary of the Course of Study (effective fall, 2018)